Skip banner and navigation tools.

 Calendar dates

-The general form for calendar dates is year month day, delimited with spaces, slashes (/) or hyphens (-).
+The general form for calendar dates is year month day, delimited with spaces or slashes (/) or hyphens (see caveat below).
 A time may also be appended as hours:minutes:seconds.
 This should be separated from the date either by a space, a T, @ or the word "at".
 The year must be a 4 digit number, month can be either the full month name in English, the first 3 digits of the month, or the month number (January=1).
-Some examples are given below.
+If no time is specified, 00:00:00 UT is used.
+Some examples of valid formats are given below.

 Important caveat: The use of hyphens as delimiters is only possible in the "Start time" box.
 Any box accepting a time range uses hyphens to separate the start and end times, so, for example 2009-09 would be interpreted as "from 2009 until 9" which in turn would generate an error as these are not valid inputs.